mikkosyrja/kuxaku/README.md

 - spktype21 <https://pypi.org/project/spktype21/>
 - matplotlib <https://matplotlib.org/index.html>

 Ephem and Jplephem make most location calculations.
 Spktype21 is needed by some asteroid data using type 21 format.
-Matplotlib is used to plot Solar System map.
+Matplotlib is used to plot tables and Solar System maps.

 Jplephem should automatically install ephem, but for some reason that did not happen in Windows.
 So, may need manual installation with pip.